umbrew/org.umbrew.hibernate.database.worker.backend/README.md

 There is a possibility when running the AbstractDatabaseHibernateSearchController clustered you could end up with orphan locks if you are using Infinispan as directory with replicated/distributed locks and the node crash.
 This will prevent the IndexWriter to acquire a lock on one of the remaining nodes.

-The trick here is you change the LuceneIndexesLocking to a local cache and prevent distributed locks.
-This will of course only work if the processWorkQueue run exclusive on one node.
+The trick here is to change the LuceneIndexesLocking to a local cache and prevent distributed locks.
+This will of course only work if processWorkQueue run exclusive on one node.

 ```xml
 <local-cache name="LuceneIndexesLocking" start="EAGER">